Bengali–Assamese script: Vowels and diacritics

-The script presently has a total of 11 vowel letters, used to represent the seven vowel sounds of Bengali and eight vowel sounds of Assamese, along with a number of vowel diphthongs.
+The script consists of two sets of letters, the Swarabarna,of a total of 11 vowel letters, used to represent the seven vowel sounds of Bengali and eight vowel sounds of Assamese, along with a number of vowel diphthongs creating the second set of 39 (in Bengali) and 41 letters (in Assamese) called Byanjanbarna.
 All of these vowel letters are used in both Assamese and Bengali.
 Some of the vowel letters have different sounds depending on the word, and a number of vowel distinctions preserved in the writing system are not pronounced as such in modern spoken Bengali or Assamese.
 For example, the script has two symbols for the vowel sound [i] and two symbols for the vowel sound [u].
 This redundancy stems from the time when this script was used to write Sanskrit, a language that had a short /[i]/ and a long /[iː]/, and a short /[u]/ and a long /[uː]/.
 These letters are preserved in the script with their traditional names of "short i" and "long i", etc., despite the fact that they are no longer pronounced differently in ordinary speech.

 Some language-specific usages

-In the Bengali alphabet, অ্যা is used when the intended pronunciation would otherwise be ambiguous.
+In the Bengali alphabet, অ্যা is used to write //æ// in foreign loan words.
 Some other languages use a vowel অৗ to denote //ɯ// which is not found in either Bengali or Assamese; and though the vowel diacritic (matra, ৗ) is found in Tirhuta the vowel letter itself is absent.
 Assamese alphabet uses an additional "matra" (ʼ) that is used to represent the phonemes অʼ and এʼ.